ForthcomingA Politics of the Trans Ordinary: Narratives, Survival, and Gender Nonnormativity. Albany, NY: SUNY Press. Under advance contract.

 2014 “Cisgender.”
 In “Postposttranssexual: Key Concepts for a Twenty-First Century Transgender Studies,” edited by Susan Stryker and Paisley Currah.
 Special issue, TSQ: Transgender Studies Quarterly.
 1, no. 1-2 (May): 61-62.

 2021 “Discrimination.”
 In The SAGE Encyclopedia of Trans Studies, edited by Genny Beemyn and Annie Goldberg.
 New York: SAGE.

 2021 “The Rise of Trans Social Movements: Narrative Symbolism and History.”
 For The Oxford Encyclopedia of LGBT Politics and Policy, edited by Don Haider-Markel.
 New York, NY: Oxford University Press.

 2019 “Nonbinary Trans Identities.”
 In The Oxford Encyclopedia of LGBT Politics and Policy, edited by Don Haider-Markel.
 New York, NY: Oxford University Press.

-Forthcoming.
-“Was Magneto Right: Rethinking a Nonnormative Queer Politics.”
+Forthcoming “Was Magneto Right?
+Notes on the Political Aesthetics of Queer Love.”
 For The Futures of Cartoons Past: The Culture Politics of X-Men: The Animated Series, edited by Jeremy M. Carnes, Margaret Galvan, and Nicholas E. Miller.
 (Jackson, MS: University Press of Mississippi).

 2017 with Paisley Currah.
 “Politics Outside the Law: Transgender Life and the Challenge of Legibility.”
 In LGBTQ Politics: A Critical Reader, edited by Marla Brettschneider, Susan Burgess and Cricket Keating, 34-53.
 New York: New York University Press.